r06921017/PBS/README.md

 For a given number of agents k, the first k rows of the scen file are used to generate the k pairs of start and target locations.

 ## License
-PBS is released under USC – Research License.
+GPBS is released under USC – Research License.
 See license.md for further details.

 ## References
 [1] Hang Ma, Daniel Harabor, Peter J. Stuckey, Jiaoyahng Li and S. Koenig.